 Fraud Blocker

-Developed in 1987 by psychologist Francine Shapiro, EMDR enables the brain to reprocess traumatic memories that remain “stuck” and unprocessed.
+EMDR was developed in 1987 by psychologist Francine Shapiro to help the brain reprocess traumatic memories that have remained “stuck” and unprocessed.

 How does EMDR therapy work?